kframework/javascript-semantics/verification/README.md

 []
 true
 ```
 Note that the verifier will simply crash or not terminate when the program is not correct.
-We will improve usability of the verifier.
+We will improve usability of the verifier in the future.

 ### List of Programs and Specifications